June 17 @ 7:00 pm - June 29 @ 11:00 pm

 UnSettled presents work from a Two-Spirit perspective, exploring contemporary roles and experiences, as well providing a platform for innovation and experimentation at the intersection between the Indigenous and queer art milieu.
 It is vitally important to give priority to these dually marginalized voices, and to trace commonalities within a contemporary art context.
 Where the dialogue of activism recites a eurocentric mantra of inclusion, while systematically excluding Indigenous models, perspectives, and contemporary practice; it is UnSettled.

-This event is scent-reduced, and fully wheelchair accessible.
+This event is scent-reduced.
 Please help us keep this a welcome space for everyone and refrain from wearing scented products while attending QAF events.

-To learn more about Radical Access Mapping Project, visit their website at:
+Click HERE for a full accessibility audit of the space by Radical Access Mapping Project.
+To learn more about Radical Access Mapping Project, visit their website at radicalaccessiblecommunitie

 Our licensing requires all attendees at our evening shows to carry membership cards in the Pride in Art Society.
 Memberships are $2 online when you purchase your first ticket, or $1-15 sliding scale at the QAF Box Office at the Roundhouse.
 Please allow a few extra minutes at your first event to obtain your card.